 Botanischer Volkspark Blankenfelde-Pankow, Public botanical park in Pankow, Germany

-The park was founded in 1909 as a central school garden for Berlin after the land was transformed from its previous use.
-This change made it an important location for botanical education in the city.
+The site was established in 1909 as a central school garden for Berlin, after the land was converted for that purpose.
+This made it one of the first places in the city to bring botanical education into public life.

 The community of curious travelers